 Back in the dark ages of computer evolution, processing power was severely limited and machines were mostly designed to work by themselves.
 Batch processing was designed to run without user interaction, with tasks scheduled and completed as resources permitted.
 The command-line interface was then introduced to enable direct communication and control, with the humble but powerful command-line bringing the human being into the equation as commander and chief.

 The next logical step was the graphical user interface, with original work from the Xerox Palo Research Center eventually mastered by the likes of Microsoft, Amiga, and Apple.
 Graphical elements still run the show in modern interfaces, only now they have higher resolution, greater abstraction, and more personalization.
 The introduction of touchscreen technology was the next great leap forward, with the interface jumping out of the computer and into the real world.

-Whether it’s a large hardware ATM on the street corner, a work station at your 9-5, or your favorite news website, the modern interface has become increasingly human-centered.
+Today user interface design companies produce quality user experience for digital products.
+Whether it’s a large hardware ATM on the street corner, a workstation at your 9-5, or your favorite news website, the modern interface has become increasingly human-centered.
 We have already overcome the challenges of faster-than-thought processing speeds and global connectivity.

 Now we want to feel comfortable, respected, and in control of our online experiences.
 From the ads, we’re shown in social media through to Google and eBay recommendations, the modern computer seems to know who we are and how we spend our money.

-The spread of the interface into the real world can also be seen with personalized visitor passes, with people able to check-in, have their photo taken, and access a brand new visitor pass almost immediately.
+The spread of the interface into the real world can also be seen with personalized visitor passes, with people able to check in, have their photos taken, and access a brand new visitor pass almost immediately.

 From schools and retirement homes to gyms and indoor climbing centers, technology has made it easier for businesses to identify and verify guests while also taking care of their compliance and insurance requirements.